Asifa-khanam/Netflix-Analysis-Dashboard/README.md

 🚀 How to Use

-1. Download the ".pbix" file
+1. Download the ".pbix" file given in the green"Code"button
+2. Click Download Zip
-2. Open in Power BI Desktop
+3. Open in Power BI Desktop
-3. Explore the interactive dashboard
+4. Explore the interactive dashboard

 🔗 Project Link